 Director: Gerry Strumpf, Ph.D.

-The goal of New Student Orientation is to introduce new students to the University of Maryland community.
-The Orientation Office offers a wide range of transitional programming and services for students and their families as they prepare to attend the University of Maryland.
+The goal of the Office of Orientation and Transition is to introduce new students to the University of Maryland community.
+The Orientation Program offers a wide range of transitional programming and services for students and their families as they prepare to attend the University of Maryland.

 Introduction to the University (UNIV) Seminars

-The Orientation Office coordinates new student seminar courses, UNIV100 and UNIV101.
+The Orientation Office coordinates new student seminar courses through the College Units called UNIV100.
 These courses introduce students to the world of higher education and, more specifically, to the University of Maryland.
 Course topics include career/major exploration, successful studying/test-taking strategies, diversity, time management, and involvement within the University of Maryland.
-UNIV seminar courses are led by a faculty or staff member and often an undergraduate TA.
+UNIV seminar courses are led by a faculty or staff member and often an undergraduate Teaching Assistant.

 New Student Orientation